Florida Navy Divorce Lawyer

 Are you a member of the Navy who is facing divorce?
 Are you the spouse of a Navy member with questions about your eligibility for pension benefits?
 In either case, it is important to seek legal advice from an attorney who has specific experience representing clients in a military divorce.

 The Lasky Law Firm understands the unique concerns and challenges of Navy members and other members of the U.S. military in divorce legal matters.
 From the division of military pensions and other benefits, to the issue of alimony/spousal support, Florida Navy divorce attorney Cindy Lasky is ready to provide useful information and protect your rights in divorce.
-Whether you are a member of the Navy or a civilian spouse, you are invited to contact a Florida Navy divorce attorney to schedule a consultation.

 Experienced Navy Divorce Attorney